Revolutionary Left (Spain)

 It campaigns for a party of the working class to express the political needs of those not benefiting from the capitalist system.
 They believe a strong and organized movement of workers and young people can overthrow capitalism and establish a new society.
-This can be achieved by taking banks and big business into public ownership and administering them through democratic control and management.
+This can be achieved by taking banks and big businesses into public ownership and administering them through democratic control and management.

 History

 Origins

-The group originated around a newspaper called Nuevo Claridad or New Clarity which was the paper of the youth section of Spanish Socialist Workers' Party (PSOE) in Alava in June 1976.
+The group originated around a newspaper called Nuevo Claridad (New Clarity) which was the paper of the youth section of the Spanish Socialist Workers' Party (PSOE) in Alava in June 1976.
 By 1979 the leadership of PSOE had decided to move the party away from its Marxist roots and expel the Marxists around Nuevo Claridad.
 There were further expulsions from PSOE in 1980.
 In 1989 the name of the newspaper was changed to El Militante.

 Split from CWI

-The CWI split in early 1992 over a number of issues, primarily whether to continue working within social democratic parties.
+The CWI split in early 1992 over many issues, primarily whether to continue working within social democratic parties.
 The majority in the UK, rejecting entryism, formed Militant Labour, which subsequently became the Socialist Party of England and Wales.
 Grant together with Alan Woods formed Socialist Appeal in Britain.
 The faction fight within Militant played itself out within the CWI with supporters of the Grant faction leaving to form the International Marxist Tendency (IMT) in several countries, particularly Spain.

 Split from IMT

-In late 2009 a dispute developed between the IMT leadership and the leaderships of its sections in Spain (El Militante), Venezuela (Corriente Marxista Revolucionaria) and Mexico.
-In January 2010, these organisations, together with the group in Colombia and part of the section in Mexico, broke with the IMT and established a new international body, the Izquierda Revolucionaria (Revolutionary Left).
+In late 2009, a dispute developed between the IMT leadership and the leadership of its sections in Spain (El Militante), Venezuela (Corriente Marxista Revolucionaria) and Mexico.
+In January 2010, these organisations, together with the group in Colombia and part of the section in Mexico, the broke with the IMT and established a new international body, the Revolucionaria Internacional (International Revolutionary Left).